swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 - The codebase still needs to be downloaded and set up locally in order to run the experiment.
 - The dataset still needs to be downloaded and placed in the right directory in order to run the experiment.
 - The steps used to create the model can be forgotten.
+- The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify.

 ## Next & Previous steps